 Who am I?

-I'm a Cumbrian character comedian and writer.
+I'm a Cumbrian character comedian, writer and actor.

 I run a successful comedy book night called Bad Book Project at the Blue Man in Brighton and a couple of comedy podcasts.
 I'm a Funny Women Awards Finalist and Brighton Comedy Festival Squawker Award Finalist 2015.